 Building on a long tradition as a leading financial hub and top technical universities, the Greater Zurich Area offers ideal conditions for driving growth and innovations in fintech.
 Today, Greater Zurich is one of the leading fintech hubs in the world, on a par with Singapore and London.

-10% of all European fintech enterprises are located in Switzerland, with 46% of them in Zurich.
-The region is one of the leading fintech hubs in Europe and worldwide.
+The region of Zurich is one of the leading fintech hubs in Europe and worldwide.
 According to a recent study by the Institute for Financial Services Zug (IFZ) of the Lucerne University of Applied Sciences, Zurich has the second-largest potential worldwide for entrepreneurship, innovation and financial technologies - behind Singapore, but ahead of London, Amsterdam, New York City, San Francisco, Hong Kong, Frankfurt or Berlin.
 Switzerland is known to be one of the most stable countries in the world and thus offers the ideal environment for fintech companies which heavily rely on legal certainty – protection of property, data protection laws, confidentiality, state of the art technical infrastructure and ability to attract top talents locally and from abroad.
 The Swiss legal and political system is a major competitive advantage.
 In fact, fintech companies benefit from low corporate and individual tax rates, a favourable sandbox license for fintech start-ups, a high number of double tax treaties and approachable, pragmatic authorities.
-With the adoption of the new banking regulation and the implementation of a fintech license, Switzerland is also doing pioneering work: in future, market entry barriers for fintech companies will be reduced and the competitiveness of the Swiss financial center will be sustainably increased.
+In future, market entry barriers for fintech companies will be reduced and the competitiveness of the Swiss financial center will be sustainably increased.